isomerpages/sportsg-corp/_singapore-sport-institute/High Performance Sports/High Performance Planning.md

 **Sport Excellence Scholarship (*spex*Scholarship)**

-The Sport Excellence Scholarship (*spex*Scholarship) provides an enhanced level of support for athletes within the High Performance Sports (HPS) pathway. *spex*Scholarship includes both financial and programmatic support to prepare athletes to excel at the Major Games.
-In addition to developing athletes' sporting potential, the *spex*Scholarship will also assist athletes in their education, career, and personal development.
+The Sport Excellence Scholarship (*spex*Scholarship) and the Sport Excellence Potential (*spex*Potential) programmes provide an enhanced level of support for athletes within the High Performance Sports (HPS) pathway.
+These include both financial and programmatic support to prepare athletes to exhcel at the Major Games.
+In addition to developing attes' sporting potential, both the *spex*Scholarship will also assist athletes in their education, career, and personal development.

 Ultimately, we aim to develop athletes to take on leadership roles in their respective communities, serving as role models for Singapore's youth.